 The PRESIDING OFFICER.
 Is there further debate?
 If not, the question is on agreeing to the amendment.

 Mr. ZORINSKY.
 Mr. President, I move to reconsider the vote by which the amendment was agreed to.

 Mr. LUGAR.
 I move to lay that motion on the table.

 The motion to lay on the table was agreed to.

 Does anything leap out at you?
 Perhaps it was Senator Zorinsky’s comparison of USIA to an instrument of Soviet propaganda or the acknowledgment that USIA was to help educate the American people to foreign affairs.
 Most of those who know about USIA know about the Second Mandate, but how many people knew about the first?

-And then there was an apparent concern in the USIA Director, Charles Wick, went beyond making the agency a landing place for family members of the administration.
-In 1983, Wick reimbursed the most of the $31,713 of USIA funds he spent for a home burglar system that he charged to USIA’s budget (repaid most, but not all, of it).
+And then there was his frustration with the USIA Director, Charles Wick, went beyond making the agency a landing place for family members of the administration.
+In 1983, Wick, for example, reimbursed the agency for most of the $31,713 for a home burglar system that he charged to USIA’s budget (repaid most, but not all, of it).
 In 1984, there was a lot of attention and inquiry into telephone recordings made by Wick, which Rep. Dante Fascell described as “if not illegal, were clearly unethical.”
-Rep. Tom Lantos said of the recording situation and the effect Wick’s actions had on the USIA: ‘I think Edward R. Murrow is turning in his grave this morning’.
-(Wick’s activities directly led to the Federal Telecommunications Privacy Act of 1984.)
+Rep. Tom Lantos said of the recording situation and the effect Wick’s actions had on the USIA: “I think Edward R. Murrow is turning in his grave this morning.”
+Wick’s actions led directly to the Federal Telecommunications Privacy Act of 1984.